Medieval Kingdoms: The Rise and Fall of Europe’s Greatest Dynasties

 2. Who was the most powerful medieval kingdom?

-Determining the "most powerful" medieval kingdom is subjective and depends on various factors, including territorial size, military strength, economic prosperity, and cultural influence
+Determining the "most powerful" medieval kingdom is subjective and depends on various factors, including territorial size, military strength, economic prosperity, and cultural influence.
+However, several kingdoms stood out during the medieval period:

 • The Mongol Empire: At its height, the Mongol Empire was the largest contiguous empire in history, stretching from Eastern Europe to the Pacific Ocean.